AusDTO/service-handbook/_alpha/index.md

 index: true
 ---

-This is a handbook to help teams going through the Alpha stage of the service delivery process.
-We've written it from our experience helping agencies run discoveries as part of our Digital Transformation Programme.
+This guide is intended to help teams going through the Alpha stage of [the service delivery process](https://www.dto.gov.au/standard/service-design-and-delivery-process/).
+It describes the DTO's recommended approach to Alpha, drawing on our experiences from working with projects in the [Digital Transformation Programme](https://www.dto.gov.au/projects/).

-We recommend starting at [the introduction]({{ site.baseurl }}/alpha/1-introduction/).

-This guide will evolve over time as we learn more about the things that work (and those that don't).
+The guide is part of the [Service Handbook]({{ site.baseurl }}), a growing collection of content about building good digital services.

 We welcome any feedback and suggestions from your own experiences.
 To make a change, please raise an issue or submit a pull request on our [GitHub repository](https://github.com/ausdto/service-handbook).

+We suggest starting at [the introduction]({{ site.baseurl }}/alpha/1-introduction/).